Medically reviewed by Drugs.com. Last updated on Sep 12, 2019.

 - Arthritis.
 Joint infection is marked by pain, stiffness and swelling in your joints, especially the knees, hips, ankles, wrists and spine.
 Spondylitis — inflammation of the joints between the bones (vertebrae) of your spine or between your spine and pelvis — can be particularly hard to treat and may cause lasting damage.

 - Inflammation and infection of the testicles (epididymo-orchitis).
 The bacteria that cause brucellosis can infect the epididymis, the coiled tube that connects the vas deferens and the testicle.
 From there, the infection may spread to the testicle itself, causing swelling and pain, which may be severe.

 - Inflammation and infection of the spleen and liver.
 Brucellosis can also affect the spleen and liver, causing them to enlarge beyond their normal size.

 - Central nervous system infections.
 These include potentially life-threatening illnesses such as meningitis, an inflammation of the membranes surrounding the brain and spinal cord, and encephalitis, inflammation of the brain itself.

-Doctors usually confirm a diagnosis of brucellosis by testing a sample of blood or bone marrow for the brucella bacteria or by testing blood for antibodies to the bacteria.
-To help detect complications of brucellosis, you may have additional tests, including:
+Doctors usually confirm a diagnosis of brucellosis by testing blood or bone marrow for the brucella bacteria or by testing blood for antibodies to the bacteria.
+To help detect complications of brucellosis, your doctor may order additional tests, including:

 - X-rays.
 X-rays can reveal changes in your bones and joints.